algolia/algoliasearch-wordpress/docs/src/installation.md

 **W3 Total Cache:**
 - The autocomplete experience will not work if JavaScript is minified with W3 Total Cache
 - It looks like the queue processing does not work with object caching turned on.
 (We have been unable to reproduce this one yet).

-**Post Type Switcher**
-- This plugin will trigger an infinite loop upon updating/creating/saving a post because it will convert 'algolia_task' post types to the one provided on the post form instead.